-Perhaps you have wondered to yourself if you can pressure fry in the pressure cooker.
-Pressure cookers prepare food in half the time of other cooking methods, which makes you wonder if you can accelerate the process of frying food.
+With the release of so many high-temperature kitchen appliances to consumers, perhaps you have wondered what the difference is between a pressure cooker and an air fryer.
+Pressure cookers prepare food in half the time as other cooking methods, which makes you wonder if you can accelerate the process of frying food.

 If you’d like to learn more about pressure frying your foods, keep reading because we will explore how the pressure cooker fries foods versus how the air fryer does it.

 Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
 If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 Key Differences Between Pressure Cooking and Air Frying

 Let’s say that you decided to sauté chicken in the pressure cooker.
 You can still coat your chicken in batter and fry it, but several differences exist.